keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 This will run the entire Test Suite.

 When you run this, all tests will fail at this point.
-This is as expected, since we have not filled in the test stubs with test code.
+This is as expected, since we have not yet implemented our Resource Controller.

 Let's go ahead and look at the Controller Test file and examine it in further details.